 However, the Gagnons loved the land.
 In 1640 they had taken up tracts of land on the Beaupré shore, at Château-Richer.
 Between 1635 and 1660 several natives of Perche settled in this area, where they introduced the ritual of the devotion to Sainte-Anne, which was observed at that time at the famous “Carrefour de Sainte-Anne” in Perche.
 Mathurin applied himself to clearing his land.
 He was a member of the Communauté des Habitants; he worked on his farm in the summer and concerned himself with business at Quebec in the winter.
 He did not settle finally at Château-Richer until 1650, in which year he received a grant of land six arpents wide and one and a half leagues in depth.

 Mathurin was married on 30 Sept.
 1647.
 His wife, Françoise Goudeau, was only 13; she gave him 16 children.
 He was appointed churchwarden in 1662, and was an important figure in the parish.
 According to the various census-takings, he was one of the most energetic of the farmers; in 1681 he owned 20 horned beasts and 45 acres of land under cultivation.
-He died on 20 April 1690, aged 84 years.
-He was buried the next day in the parish cemetery.
+He died on 20 April 1690 and was buried two days later in the parish cemetery.
 From Mathurin is descended one of the largest families in French Canada.